ozerkerr/note-taker/README.md

 ## Notes :

 ### Enter new note
-* When the User enters a new note title and the note’s text a Save icon appears in the navigation at the top of the page.
+* When the User enters a new note title and the note’s text, a Save icon appears in the navigation at the top of the page.

 ![New Note](./public/assets/images/Enter%20new%20note.png "New Note")